isomerpages/mlaw-corp/_covid19/12-C-supporting-docu.md

 ### Supporting Documents for Part 8 Application ###

-When you submit an [Application for relief under Part 8](/covid19-relief/key-steps-in-part8) or the [Response to the Application] (/covid19-relief/key-steps-in-part8), you should enclose all relevant supporting documents.
+When you submit an [Application for relief under Part 8](/covid19-relief/key-steps-in-part8) or the [Response to the Application](/covid19-relief/key-steps-in-part8), you should enclose all relevant supporting documents.
 This will reduce the need for clarifications, and facilitate a fair and timely consideration of the matter.

 All parties are to keep all information or documents disclosed by any party, or any matters discussed during the proceedings before the Part 8 Assessor, **confidential**.
 Parties **must not disclose** the information or documents to any third party.